SCENE 01 / THERMAL IMAGING

 Can thermal be used for wildlife?

-Yes, thermal imaging is exceptional for South African wildlife—tracking the Big Five (lion, leopard, elephant, rhino, buffalo) on night safari in Kruger, locating Cape penguins at Boulders Beach, finding great white sharks off Gansbaai, and supporting anti-poaching operations across rhino reserves in KZN and the Eastern Cape.
+Here is the breakdown.
+Yes, thermal imaging is top for South African wildlife—tracking the Big Five (lion, leopard, elephant, rhino, buffalo) on night safari in Kruger, locating Cape penguins at Boulders Beach, finding great white sharks off Gansbaai, and supporting anti-poaching operations across rhino reserves in KZN and the Eastern Cape.

 Is thermal footage useful for documentaries?

-Thermal is uniquely powerful for South African documentaries—visualizing operations in deep-level Witwatersrand gold and platinum mines, capturing Sasol coal-to-liquids plants, revealing wildlife corridors and anti-poaching patrols across game reserves, or documenting Cape Town's water and renewable energy infrastructure.
+Here is what that looks like on the ground.
+Thermal is uniquely powerful for South African documentaries—visualizing operations in deep-level Witwatersrand gold and platinum mines, capturing Sasol coal-to-liquids plants, revealing wildlife corridors and anti-poaching patrols across game reserves, or logging Cape Town's water and renewable energy infrastructure.

 Can thermal footage be composited?